Nixtla/popol-vuh/README.md

 ### [I am motivated by impact](#i-am-motivated-by-impact)

-`We don’t make software to make money, we make money to make more software.`
+**We don’t make software to make money, we make money to make more software.**

 However, we also like nice things and money is totally fine, and it’s completely necessary in our current socioeconomic system for everything we want to accomplish as a company — and for many things individually.
 No one should feel embarrassed about discussing compensation with HR.
 But we work for more than just a paycheck.

 ### [I do a freaking good job.](#i-do-a-freaking-good-job)

-Doing a freaking good job means neccesarly embracing failure in your work and other's work.
+Doing a freaking good job means necessarily embracing failure in your work and other's work.
 Feel free to experiment and fail.
 Break stuff... but not the same stuff.
 And also, please fix it, or at least raise an issue.

 We understand quality of our work with the following criteria:
 * Ownership